Mixces/Animatium/MODRINTH_DESCRIPTION.md

 - itemFramed2D
     - Description: Makes framed items render 2D (not blocks).
     - Type: BOOLEAN
-- item2DColors
+- itemColors2D
     - Description: Restores the old color of 2D items by swapping the Y and Z components of the vertex normal.
     - Type: BOOLEAN

 ### Item Transformations

-- tiltItemPositions
+- itemPositions
     - Description: Tilts the held item position to make held items look like they did in <=1.7.x.
     - Type: BOOLEAN
-- tiltItemPositionsInThirdperson
+- itemPositionsInThirdPerson
     - Description: Tilts the third-person held item position to make held items look like they did in <=1.7.x.
     - Type: BOOLEAN
-- oldThinBlockPositions
+- thinBlockPositions
     - Description: Translates the held item position of blocks like carpet/slabs/daylight sensors/pressure plates to look like how they did in <=1.7.x.
     - Type: BOOLEAN
-- oldSkullPosition
+- skullPosition
     - Description: Positions the skull block items' held/gui positions to be how it was in 1.8.x.
     - Type: BOOLEAN
 - fishingRodVersion